Guatemala to Belize: Local Traditions & Tropical Wildlife10 days / Eco Tours, Community & Conservation Tours

 Breakfast, Lunch, Dinner

 Cruise along the lake to San Juan la Laguna.
 Here, you’ll meet a local guide from Rupalaj K’istalin, a community guiding association.
 Your guide will show you the town and its local artisan cooperatives.
 Local women will demonstrate how to spin and dye yarn and weave it into textiles before letting you try your own hand at these skills.
 Later, an included lunch is served at a local restaurant, followed by free time to discover the galleries and shops supported by the association.
-Head back to the hotel for a leisurely afternoon; or join our optional bird watching hike to a nearby volcano.
+Head back to the hotel for a leisurely afternoon.

 Antigua2 nights - hotel info